 The amount your policy earns may depend on interest rates, financial markets or other factors.
 Depending on your tolerance for risk, you may be able to pursue the potential for higher returns in your policy.
 That risk, however, comes from the essentially unknown nature of those return rates — they may be nonexistent, or even negative.

 Which Life Insurance Plan Could Be Best for Me?

 When it comes to insurance policies, one isn't necessarily better than the other — the key is to develop a strategy that best suits your needs.
 Between whole and universal life insurance, your choice may come down to whether you prefer guarantees or flexibility.

 For example, you might consider the guarantees of whole life if you have a specific need in mind, and you plan to use your cash value for that need.
 Or perhaps you're certain you want the death benefit to remain in place.

 That said, universal life insurance has other useful features and is typically easier to afford in the policy's early years (which can help when you're young).
-As a result, it can be easier to manage your personal cash flow with universal, and you might be able to pay nothing out-of-pocket at times if your dividends do well enough.
+As a result, it can be easier to manage your personal cash flow with universal, and you might be able to pay nothing out-of-pocket at times if your cash accumulation does well enough.
 Again, though, if the cash value in your account isn't sufficient to pay the costs of insurance, you may need to make more significant premium payments to prevent your policy from lapsing.
 As you grow older, those insurance costs tend to rise.

 Ultimately, the choice depends on your individual needs.
 Now that you know the difference between whole life insurance and universal life insurance, you can begin determining what's most important to you.
 You might also consider discussing your goals with a financial representative to help find a policy that offers the protection you need.